schroederjan/Time-Series-Prediction-Infrastructure/shiny/README.md

 ### Other Scripts
 * [`functions.R`](https://github.com/AionosChina/Time-Series-Prediction-Infrastructure/blob/main/shiny/modules/functions.R) holding all functions that need to be loaded by the app
 * [`packages.R`](https://github.com/AionosChina/Time-Series-Prediction-Infrastructure/blob/main/shiny/modules/packages.R) holding all packages that need to be loaded by the app
-* [`packages.R`](https://github.com/AionosChina/Time-Series-Prediction-Infrastructure/blob/main/shiny/modules/install_packages.R) holding all packages that need to be loaded by the app
+* [`install_packages.R`](https://github.com/AionosChina/Time-Series-Prediction-Infrastructure/blob/main/shiny/modules/install_packages.R) script for installing all package dependencies in R

 ## Dependencies
 For the project to work, you need to have `R` installed, `Shiny Server` installed and running and all required R packages installed.